Audition Songs for [title of show] – By Character

-If you’re looking for audition songs for [title of show], it’s best to choose a character-driven song from contemporary musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for [title of show], it’s fitting to choose a character-driven song from contemporary musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because [title of show] premiered in 2006, the audition songs below are drawn from musicals between the 2000s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.